BIEVR-LIO: Robust LiDAR-Inertial Odometry through Bump-Image-Enhanced Voxel Maps: APPENDIX

-As the runtime depends on the resolution of the LiDAR, as well as the surrounding environment, we report the average runtime per frame for four representative sequences.
-The \textit{Cloister} and \textit{FieldS} sequences were recorded using an Ouster OS-0 128-beam LiDAR, Shield1 was captured with a Livox Avia, and LEE-1 was recorded using a Hesai XT32.
-The highest runtime is observed for the \textit{Cloister} sequence, which features large geometry due to tall surrounding buildings and is recorded with a high-resolution LiDAR.
-Despite being recorded with the same sensor, the runtime in \textit{FieldS} is roughly half of that, caused by very few LiDAR returns in the direction of the sky in the mostly flat environment.
-The lowest runtime is achieved on \textit{LEE-1}, which uses a lower-resolution 32-beam LiDAR.
-As shown in \Cref{fig:runtime}, most of the computation time across all sequences is spent in the combined state update, which consists of the inertial update and the registration step.
-The runtime of the registration is significantly reduced by our map-informed sampling strategy, as illustrated in \Cref{fig:runtime_sampling}.
+We compare the runtime of our informed sampling (ID) against a global high-resolution sampling (HR) in \Cref{fig:runtime_sampling}.
+The runtime of the registration is significantly reduced by our map-informed sampling strategy.
 Although the two-stage sampling strategy requires slightly more time than simple high-resolution sampling, the reduced number of points used for registration leads to a lower overall runtime.
 This improvement is most pronounced in the \textit{Cloister} sequence, which contains high-resolution point clouds.
 In contrast, the effect is only marginal in the \textit{LEE-1} sequence, as the low-resolution point clouds rarely contain multiple points per voxel.
-The time spent on map updates and sampling scales with the number of observed voxels and the number of input points.
-Notably, the map update, and thus also the undistortion, is performed on all input points.
-The inertial update runtime remains approximately constant, as it depends only on the window length, which is fixed to \SI{10}{\second} throughout our experiments.